 Select Mineral Sunscreen

 Is mineral sunscreen better?
-Not all mineral sunscreen is equal, but it’s definitely a better option than chemical sunscreen.
+Not all mineral sunscreen is equal, but it’s definitely a better option than chemical options.
 Look for mineral sunscreen ingredients and non-toxic ingredients.
 To find the best sunscreen options, check out the Environmental Working Group (EWG).
 The EWG tests, analyzes, and rates products to help you find healthier choices.
-You can choose from a variety of mineral sunscreens that work as well as conventional products, but without harmful chemicals.
+You can choose from a variety of products that work well and are free of harmful chemicals.
 Look at EWG sunscreen reviews to find the best non-toxic sunscreen for you.
-They have the best eco-friendly sunscreen, waterproof mineral sunscreen, natural sunscreen spray, and more.
 I like Badger all-natural sunscreens and Devita is a good brand too.
-But, always check the ingredients listed because companies often change ingredients.
+But, always check the ingredients because they’re subject to change.

 Want more natural sunscreen alternatives?
 Depending on how long you’re in the sun, unrefined coconut oil can provide great short-term protection.
-Coconut oil can be a good alternative to sunscreen and it’s safe to put on your skin or in your mouth.
-Coconut oil ranges from 5-10 SPF, so don’t rely on it for all-day sun exposure.
+It can be a good alternative to sunscreen and it’s safe to put on your skin or in your mouth.
+Coconut oil ranges from 5-10 SPF, so don’t rely on it for all-day exposure.

 Naturally Protect Yourself From The Sun — Tip #5

 Want to boost your skin’s natural sun protection?
 Eat more sun-protective foods to naturally protect yourself from the sun.
 Nutrient-dense foods high in antioxidants protect your skin from the inside out.
 First, you want to hydrate and eat a healthy daily diet.
 The foods you eat influence how easily you tan or burn.
 Based on research, there are specific nutrients you can eat to naturally boost your sun protection.